Slavery in Africa: Atlantic slave trade

 The Atlantic slave trade or transatlantic slave trade took place across the Atlantic Ocean from the 15th through to the 19th centuries.
-According to Patrick Manning, the Atlantic slave trade was significant in transforming Africans from a minority of the global population of slaves in 1600 into the overwhelming majority by 1800 and by 1850 the number of African slaves within Africa exceeded those in the Americas.
+According to Patrick Manning, the Atlantic slave trade was significant in transforming Africans from a minority of the global population of slaves in 1600 into the overwhelming majority by 1800.
+By 1850 the number of African slaves within Africa exceeded those in the Americas.

 The slave trade was transformed from a marginal aspect of the economies into the largest sector in a relatively short span.
 In addition, agricultural plantations increased significantly and became a key aspect in many societies.
 Economic urban centers that served as the root of main trade routes shifted towards the West coast.
 At the same time, many African communities relocated far away from slave trade routes, often protecting themselves from the Atlantic slave trade but hindering economic and technological development at the same time.

 In many African societies traditional lineage slavery became more like chattel slavery due to an increased work demand.
 This resulted in a general decrease in quality of life, working conditions, and status of slaves in West African societies.
 Assimilative slavery was increasingly replaced with chattel slavery.
 Assimilitave slavery in Africa often allowed eventual freedom and also significant cultural, social, and/or economic influence.
 Slaves were often treated as part of their owner's family, rather than simply property.

-The distribution of gender among enslaved peoples under traditional lineage slavery saw women as more desirable slaves due to demands for domestic labour and for reproductive reasons.
+The distribution of sex among enslaved peoples under traditional lineage slavery saw women as more desirable slaves due to demands for domestic labour and for reproductive reasons.
 Male slaves were used for more physical agricultural labour, but as more enslaved men were taken to the West Coast and across the Atlantic to the New World, female slaves were increasingly used for physical and agricultural labour and polygyny also increased.
 Chattel slavery in America was highly demanding because of the physical nature of plantation work and this was the most common destination for male slaves in the New World.

 It has been argued that a decrease in able-bodied people as a result of the Atlantic slave trade limited many societies ability to cultivate land and develop.
-Many scholars argue that the transatlantic slave trade, left Africa underdeveloped, demographically unbalanced, and vulnerable to future European colonization.
+Many scholars argue that the transatlantic slave trade left Africa underdeveloped, demographically unbalanced, and vulnerable to future European colonization.